yanezreed/emg-project/README.md

 I have designed this system to keep these layers completely separated, through a modular design, with the intention of allowing each of these features to be modified or replaced without affecting the full scope of the system.

-Improving my ability to maintain my program long term, and reducing the risk of unintended side effects.
+Therefore improving my ability to maintain my program long term, and reducing the risk of unintended side effects.
 I talk about this in further detail within my tech-methodology.md file.

 ### User Interface Layer